 - Accelerated hearing — $750 per property (maximum of $2,250)

-Our team has helped countless individuals and businesses appeal zoning board decisions and can help you make your vision a reality.
-At Nochumson P.C., we are more than legal counsel.
-We are people serving our neighbors and community in Pennsylvania and New Jersey.
-Knowing that real communication between real people can help lead to real positive results, our team of attorneys are available 24/7 to help answer your legal questions and to fight for you with skill and fortitude, whatever the case may be.
-When you hire us, you can expect a sensible and cost-effective approach to legal counsel.
-We think fast, think ahead, and get things done.
-Contact us today or call us at (215) 399-1346 to see how we can represent you.
+Handling zoning appeals can be difficult if you have never handled one before.
+Our team has helped countless individuals and businesses successfully navigate the zoning appeal process, and can help you make your vision a reality.
+We are available 24/7 to help answer your legal questions and to fight for you with skill and fortitude, whatever the case may be.
+Contact us today to see how we can represent you.